alexsavio/alexsavio.github.io/content/first_principles_software_observability.md

 ### Build systems that explain themselves

 Observability isn't a layer you add.
 It's a property you design in (Truth #1).
 Every meaningful state transition, decision branch, and external interaction should emit a structured event that captures enough context to reconstruct *why* the system did what it did.
-Not "log everything."
+Not "log everything".
 Emit the *decisions*.

 When a rate limiter throttles a request, that's a decision.
 When a circuit breaker opens, that's a decision.
 When a feature flag routes a user to variant B, that's a decision.
 When a cache lookup misses, *that's diagnostic information*.
 These are the events that matter.